Marlborough is situated in the picturesque rural north-east of Wiltshire.

 Among Marlborough’s many claims to fame is the mysterious Merlin’s Mound which can be found within the grounds of Marlborough College and is the reputed burial place of the wizard Merlin.
 The Duchess of Cambridge also attended this famous college.

-The annual International Jazz Festival takes place over one weekend every July at the venues around the town and is a popular event for local residents and visitors alike.
+A boutique cinema is due to open this summer, adding to an already lively entertainment scene.
+There are all sorts of events for local residents and visitors alike.
 The traditional Mop Fairs held in October always bring in the crowds.
 Another draw is the annual Marlborough Literature Festival, an increasingly important event with something interesting for all ages and the Marlborough College Summer School, which draws lots of people to the town.
 Another popular annual event is the Marlborough Open Studios, usually held over several weekends in July, where local artists open up their studios, both in Marlborough and the neighbouring areas.

 Walkers will enjoy the nearby Savernake Forest, to the southeast of the town.
 Head here during late spring for the bluebells and in autumn for the fantastic colours.
 The North Wessex Downs Area of Outstanding Natural Beauty encompasses much of the countryside around Marlborough and there are ample walking and cycling routes throughout this area.
 Marlborough is also located very close to the Avebury World Heritage Site.